CheetahRobotics/Team10182/EngineeringNotebook/EngineeringNotebook.md

 This year we will do our Engineering Notebook on git.
 [Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists) is a cheat-sheet on how to use markdown with git.
 It is probably just easiest to edit this page on the github.com website.

+These are things judges look for in the Engineering Notebook:
+* Team growth and development is documented
+* Team leadership and organization is documented
+* Team failures and struggles are documented
+* Every Team member contributes to the Notebook
+* Every meeting has at least one Notebook entry
+* Entries include pictures, drawings, and text as applicable
+* Notebook is an accurate representation of the Team and journey
+* Notebook documents changes in the robot plan, including WHY the change was made.

+---

 # Summary Page

 * Team 10182